Academic year 2023/24

 Young carers

-Data on young carers has been collected in the school census for the first time in 2022/23.
+Data on young carers was collected in the school census for the first time in 2022/23, with this being the second publication of this information in the series.

 Section 17ZA of the Children Act 1989 says a young carer is a person under 18 who provides or intends to provide care for another person (which isn’t to a contract or voluntary work).

 As this is a new data collection, we expect the quality of the data returns to improve over time as the collection becomes established.
 All schools (except nursery) must send this information as part of the Spring school census but the recording and handling of the information is at the school’s discretion.
-79% of schools recorded no young carers in 2023.
+72% of schools recorded no young carers in 2024, down from 79% in 2023.

 Working together to safeguard children (opens in a new tab) also outlines how school and college staff should be particularly alert to the potential need of early help for students who have taken on caring responsibilities.